Murv Jacob

 Murv Jacob (January 27, 1945 - February 26, 2019) was an American artist and illustrator.
-He is known for his paintings illustrating the culture of the Cherokee tribe and the landscape of the southeastern United States.
+He is known for his paintings illustrating the culture of Cherokee people and the landscape of the Southeastern United States.

 Early life

 Jacob was born in Glendale, Ohio.
 Raised in eastern Kansas, he attended San Bernardino Valley College in California.

 Career

 From 1965 to 1967 Jacob lived in San Francisco, where he made posters for artists such as Allen Ginsberg and the Grateful Dead.
 He returned to Kansas in 1971, and in 1984 moved to Tahlequah, Oklahoma, a center for the culture of the Cherokee Nation.

 Jacob created oil and acrylic paintings portraying the old and modern Cherokee dances, and the villages, animals, landscapes and perhaps best known for his illustrations of the old Cherokee animal stories especially those about Ji-sdu the rabbit and Yona the bear.